dev4dev/NetSecAddons/README.md

 ```

-There is a predefined class `SessionDelegate` that conforms to `URLSessionDelegate` protocol.
+There is a predefined class `AuthURLSessionDelegate` that conforms to `URLSessionDelegate` protocol.
 You can use it in case you don't have any additional handlings inside of your app.

 ## Handlers